pop-os/docs/src/customize-pop/accessibility-settings.md

 ### Repeat Keys

-Enabling `Repeat Keys` cause key entry to repeat when a key is held down.
+Enabling `Repeat Keys` causes key entry to repeat when a key is held down.
 Users can configure the delay before this actions occurs, and the repeat speed once the action occurs.

 <video autoplay loop>
     <source src="/images/accessibility-settings/repeat-keys.webm" />